-Hopes and dreams

-Think further into the future.
+A big-ticket item like owning a car or home What are some things you would like to save for in the next month?
+What are some things you would like to save for in the next year?
+Hopes and dreams Think further into the future.
 What hopes and dreams do you have?
 Think about what you wish for your life, work, education, and family.
 Draw a picture, use symbols, or write down your ideas.

 What job do I want?

-Who are the people I want to be around? be in two years?
-Where do I want to
+Where do I want to be in two years?